-Let us tell you about restaurants, bars, shops, and more that are New in Reykjavík in February 2019.
+Let us tell you about Reykjavík’s newest restaurants, bars, hangouts, and more.
 This month: Brikk, SUPER 1, Icelandic Street Food, and Nomad.

 Nordic bakery Brikk opened their first location in Reykjavík this February.
 You can now get their fresh bread and sweets not only in Hafnarfjörður but also at Mýrargata 31.
 Brikk has been impressing locals with their out-of-this-world sourdough bread and cinnamon buns.
 They have a lot more goodies on offer, like chocolate cookies, banana splits, and lemon sponge cakes.
 But try their freshly made sandwiches and soup of the day, too!
 Just step into this cosy bakery and we promise you will not be disappointed.